bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 Yeah, It's already interesting for me.
 Like if you look at the paper and no one really understands it, maybe we also have to make it more accessible to people.

-## Using the pseudocode and building blocks to understand CoinShuffle++.
+## Using the pseudocode and building blocks to understand CoinShuffle++

 Adam Ficsor: 01:16:56